jason-haserodt/recipes/Main_Course/smoked_ribs.md

 1. During the last hour, brush the **ribs** with **North Carolina-style mustard BBQ sauce** every 10 minutes.
 1. Transfer **ribs** to a serving platter and let sit for 10 minutes.

+_Optional: For two racks of ribs, double the ingredients and smoke for the same amount of time_

 ## From

 Adapted from [Bobby Flay](https://www.foodnetwork.com/recipes/bobby-flay/smoked-ribs-with-carolina-style-bbq-sauce-recipe-1919500)